lakillo/rockart-textanalysis/README.md

 # rockart-textanalysis
-A text analysis program to explore online content about prehistoric rock art.
+A text analysis program to explore online written content about prehistoric rock art.